AndrDm/async-opcua-LabVIEW/README.md

 Read the [change log](./CHANGELOG.md) for changes per version as well as aspirational / upcoming work.

-## This is a fork
+## This is a fork of a fork

-This is a fork of [opcua](https://github.com/locka99/opcua) with a broader goal of a generic OPC-UA implementation and a number of different design decisions.
+This is a fork of [async-opcua](https://github.com/freeopcua/async-opcua) with a broader goal of a generic LabVIEW implementation, which is this is a fork of [opcua](https://github.com/locka99/opcua) with a broader goal of a generic OPC-UA implementation and a number of different design decisions.
 See [fork.md](docs/fork.md) for details on this decision and the differences between this library and the original.

 # MSRV Policy